sapoepsilon/Block-Builder/llm-guidelines.md

 - Use efficient algorithms
 - Add proper logging for debugging

 Remember that these guidelines are meant to ensure consistency and quality while making the codebase maintainable and reliable.
-When in doubt, prioritize clarity and maintainability over clever optimizations.
+When in doubt, please ask questions!